Making the UK greener, one house at a time

 Stability has been a recurring concern in the journey of perovskite solar panels.
 These stability issues have important implications for real-world energy yields and hinder the commercialisation of perovskite solar cells.
 Moreover, the panels have shown sensitivity to moisture, heat, and UV radiation, which can degrade their performance over time.

-However, innovative approaches are being explored to enhance the stability of perovskite solar panels.
+In addition, researchers are exploring innovative approaches to enhance the stability of perovskite solar panels.
 Encapsulation techniques, which protect the perovskite layers from environmental factors, show promise.
 Researchers are also experimenting with alternative materials and additives to improve resistance to degradation.
-Additionally, focus is being placed on optimising the interfaces between the perovskite absorber and charge transport layers to minimise losses and improve energy extraction, increasing device efficiency and operational stability.

 Furthermore, companies like Oxford PV are planning the commercial launch of their perovskite-on-silicon tandem cell, predicting a conversion efficiency of 27% and an increase in solar capacity in the coming years.
 In recent years, investments in perovskite R&D have been massive, with many believing that these materials will become game-changers in the solar market.